lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 ## SerializeCiphertext and DeserializeCiphertext

-The serialization routine for the CompositeCiphertextValue simply concatenates the fixed-length ML-KEM ciphertext with the ciphertext from the traditional algorithm, as defined below:
+The serialization routine for the composite ciphertext value simply concatenates the fixed-length ML-KEM ciphertext with the ciphertext from the traditional algorithm, as defined below:

 ~~~